shennguyenrs/study_projects/c_cpp/10212020/homework2/README.md

 ```

 ## Usage
-Make output file using the script:
+Make output file using the script.
+This script also includes creating tags that required installed `exuberant-ctags` package.
+** This script can only be run on Debian or Ubuntu **
 ```
 sh ./makenrun.sh filename headername
 ```